br-imen/sellandbuy/README.md

 1- payment system

-2- unit tests
+2- add filter search by categorie

-3- use postgresql in database
+3- unit tests

-4- use ORM SQLAlchemy
+4- use postgresql in database

-5- use builtin pagination
+5- use ORM SQLAlchemy

-6- fix validation errors it will redirect to the form page after and it's better to do real time validation errors with javascript
+6- use builtin pagination

-7- add owner username to the product
+7- fix validation errors it will redirect to the form page after and it's better to do real time validation errors with javascript

-8- add an username in nav
+8- add owner username to the product

-9- filter in search
+9- add an username in nav

-10- add icons to edit and delete
+10- enhance product's photo display

-11- enhance product's photo display
+11- the footer in html sticks in buttom

-12- the footer in html sticks in buttom
+12- improve  ux/ui of web application.

-13- improve  ux/ui of web application.
+13- a Mobile app.

-14- a Mobile app.
+14- fixes to do : delete images from media after deleting the product from database

 <a name="documentation"></a>